 This guidance has been reviewed and reflects issues that might arise as the phases ("Phases") of easing of lockdown progress.
-This guidance was first issued on 6 April and was previously updated on 29 June 2020.
+This guidance was first issued on 6 April and was previously updated on 29 June 2020 and again on 30 September 2020.